knmcguire/knmcguire.github.io/docs/blog/posts/robot_arm_part1.md

 ## Controlling the arm

 Once I finished building the arm, I had a couple of conference to go to, and afterwards I wanted to get straight into it.
 I decided skip the official SO-100 control instructions (as I didn't order enough motors) and went straight into ROS!
-I didn't additionally build the teleopperation arm but since I saw that there was a [SO-100](https://index.ros.org/r/so_arm_100_hardware/#jazzy)! <That see >
+I didn't additionally build the teleopperation arm but since I saw that there was a [SO-100 ROS package](https://index.ros.org/r/so_arm_100_hardware/#jazzy) started up by Bruk Gebregziabher.

-At [ROSCon UK](https://roscon.org.uk/2025/) I've even followed an half day workshop that included [Moveit2](https://moveit.picknik.ai/main/index.html).
  The pervious ROS package was build so that it could serve this [this SO arm 100 arm project ](https://github.com/brukg/SO-100-arm).
 It proved to be a little harder than I thought, but after I figured out the calibration, I was able to make the robot arm move from one place to another.
 The project is was considereeed still experimental so the move-it intergration is not fully finished.
 So no... it was not able to pick up the puzzle pieces autonomously... yet!

 ![](images/robot_arm_puzzle.png)